shenglunch/PSD/README.md

 # PSD
 Shenglun Chen, Xinzhu Ma, Hong Zhang, Haojie Li, Zhihui Wang.
 Propagating Sparse Depth via Depth Foundation Model for Out-of-Distribution Depth Completion.
-Under Reivew
+IEEE TIP.

 ## News

+2025-8-7  Our work is accepted by TIP.
+The ePrint is available at arXiv.

 2025-5-28 We upload the testing dataset.